A uniqueness theorem for asymptotically cylindrical shrinking Ricci solitons: The Carleman estimates

 Writing $\Lc$ in terms of its symmetric and antisymmetric parts

 yields the identity

 for any smooth family $Z = e^{-\phi}V$ of sections of $\Zc$ with compact support in $\Cc\times (0, T)$.

-Provided (with a judicious choice of $\phi$) we can estimate the commutator $[\Sc, \Ac]$ effectively, the above identity will yield an estimate of the $L^2$-norm of $(D_{\tau} + \Delta)Z$ from below by that of $Z$.
-The following identity will be the basis of our estimate. \begin{proposition} If $V$ is any smooth family of sections of $\Zc$ with compact support in $M\times(0, T)$, we have
+Provided (with a judicious choice of $\phi$) we can effectively estimate the commutator $[\Sc, \Ac]$, the above identity will yield an estimate of the $L^2$-norm of $(D_{\tau} + \Delta)Z$ from below by that of $Z$.
+The basis of this estimate is the following explicit expression for the commutator. \begin{proposition} If $V$ is any smooth family of sections of $\Zc$ with compact support in $M\times(0, T)$, we have

 where

 and

 \end{proposition}